verdaccio/verdaccio/website/translated_docs/zh-TW/server.md

 @reboot /usr/bin/forever start /usr/lib/node_modules/verdaccio/bin/verdaccio
 ```

 The locations may vary depending on your server setup.
 The locations may vary depending on your server setup.
+The locations may vary depending on your server setup.
 If you want to know where your files are you can use the 'which' command:

 ```bash
 $ which forever